 There are also other cases where the hardware is to blame for poor quality sound produced by the iPhone 7 Plus stereo speakers.
 This is likely the case when you accidentally dropped the phone and that has resulted to the speaker being damaged.
 The built-in speaker is located at the bottom of your iPhone, making it more susceptible to damages from a fall.
 The speaker may stop working completely or stars to produce static noises if damage occurs to the very thin piece of material that produces sound waves.

-How to fix iPhone 7 Plus speaker problems?
+How to fix iPhone 7 Plus speaker problems like popping noises?

 Software-related issues transpiring in mobile devices like the bigger iPhone 7 variant can be dealt with by certain workarounds.
 Explicated below is a rundown of generic solutions and suggested procedures you can try on your end should you wish to attempt fixing the problem by yourself.
 Feel free to refer to these methods and begin troubleshooting.